grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 C:\MultiplicationApp\
 ```

-As you can see, the application produces a result of 21 for the multiplication of 7 by 3.
+As you can see, our application produces a result of 21 for the multiplication of 3 by 7.
 This is correct, so we assume the test has passed.

-But what if the application also performs addition, subtraction, division, calculus etc.?
+Now, what if the application also performed addition, subtraction, division, calculus etc.?
 How many times would we have to invoke the application to make sure every operation works correctly?
+Wouldn't that be time-consuming?
 But wait, we are programmers, right?
 So we can write programs to do this for us!
-We will create a second application that also uses the Multiplication class, but in a slightly different way:
+For example, here is the source code of a program that uses the Multiplication class, but in a slightly different way then the original application:

 ```csharp
 public static void Main(string[] args)